 Not only being able to expect over-the-water bungalows in far-flung places like Tahiti, for a lot less per night, you can also see them on Inle Lake.
 As it is too shallow, from your porch, you just cannot dive into the water.
 Eating at their restaurants is a must even if you do not stay in one of these memorable hotels.
 Even though tea is grown all over the world, only the Burmese incorporate it into their exquisite cuisine—a spicy tea leaf salad (lahpet thoke) is best consumed on a lakefront terrace seeing longboats zoom by.
 Hospitality students from all over Shan state come to intern at Heritage House, a splendid colonial-looking house doing triple duty as a Burmese cat sanctuary, restaurant and hotel; you can even tour its organic garden and take cooking classes.
 Elsewhere on the lake, Golden Island Cottages whose thatched-roof terrace restaurant has gorgeous views of both sky and lake is run by an important local minority group known as Pa-O.

-Bagan maybe well-known for being a place to see astounding stupas in Myanmar travel packages but it is not the only one.
+Bagan maybe well-known for being a place to see astounding stupas in Myanmar tour packages but it is not the only one.
 Behind an unassuming Inle Lake restaurant are the ruins of 1,000 centuries-old stone pagodas crammed together on an overgrown hillside.
 Recently exploited from the jungle, they present a stunning sight: Small, delicate, and closely knit, they are not only much more intimate than those at Bagan but also very easily discovered on foot.
 Regrettably, uncertain restoration efforts make this a must-see sight as soon as possible, should its character irrevocably change in the coming years.

 There are more than 200 monasteries spotting the lake, but all boats lead to the unusual Nga Hpe Kyaung, thanks to the dozens of resident cats trained by monks to “jump” through hoops, more commonly known as Jumping Cat monastery.
 In spite of not doing much jumping on command anymore, the cats still do stretch out on the floor, walk the rafters, and wander about at will—since cats are wont to do.
 The building itself is a gorgeous wooden stilt structure dating from the year of 1890.
 Besides Cats, the monastery is also home to an impressive collection of ornate Buddhas, brought by area residents for safekeeping during the World War II and never taken back.